 Non-utility stakeholders make the following observations on these use cases:

-Use cases 1 and 2 are optional to the customer.
+Stakeholder Observation: Use cases 1 and 2 are optional to the customer.
 Telemetry could be required solely for customers utilizing these options.

+IOU Response: Without real time data, IOUs have to assume conservative planning values that diminishes the use of operational flexibility.
+The increase in DERs without telemetry further compounds this issue and could contribute to electrical restoration delays and reliability.

-Use cases 4 and 5 can be achieved with monthly or annual data reporting rather than real time telemetry.
+Stakeholder Observation: Use cases 4 and 5 can be achieved with monthly or annual data reporting rather than real time telemetry.

+IOU response: It is difficult and very labor intensive for IOUs to gather and correlate large amount of various monthly or annual generation data from DERs to determine what may be accurate “masked load.”
+With the use of real time constant telemetry data from DERs, utilities can accurately and efficiently “masked load” and plan capacity needs accordingly in the absence of DERs.

-For use case 6, utilities likely use planning values rather than real time data when making decisions about switching operations.
+Stakeholder Observation: For use case 6, utilities likely use planning values rather than real time data when making decisions about switching operations.

+IOU Response: As discussed in responses in use cases 1 and 2 above, without the use of real time data, IOUs have to assume conservative planning values that diminishes the use of operational flexibility.
+This could potentially delay restoring electrical service to customers.
+As more DERs are placed on the electrical grid, this issue is further compounded.

 Appendix B. Current Telemetry Requirements